 And when we hire them, they graduate from being a burden on their families and the city to being financial contributors to both.

-The PHLMFG Bridge Model - from the sidelines to the workforce.
+The PHLMFG Bridge Model - off the sidelines, onto our shop floors.

 Do you need reliable, motivated entry-level workers?

 Then sign in below for a phone conversation with our Co-Founder,